 - Don’t say no for a silly reason.
 Constantly turning down your partner will turn him or her off.
 If you simply don’t have the energy for a complete sexual experience, tell your partner you will do whatever would feel good to him or her–cuddling, perhaps, or a massage.

 - Make sex fun and exercise a variety of options.
-Tessina recommends varying the places you have sex–maybe a rug in front of the fireplace or a beach towel on the kitchen floor, or a secluded back yard.
-Sex toys, massage oil, costumes and a vibrator also help to create variety, she says.
+Tessina recommends varying the places you have sex–maybe a rug in front of the fireplace or a beach towel on the kitchen floor, or a secluded backyard.
+Sex toys, massage oil, costumes, and a vibrator also help to create variety, she says.

 - Take time to listen to each other.
-Make eye contact to increase the level of intimacy when you talk, and touch each other by placing your hand on his or her leg, arm, or shoulder.
+Make eye contact to increase intimacy when you talk, and touch each other by placing your hand on his or her leg, arm, or shoulder.
 “You’ll find that your conversation becomes warmer and more caring,” Tessina says.
 “And after casual touching during the day, cuddling and sexual intimacy are easier to achieve.”